jennschilling/academic-kickstart/content/authors/admin/_index.md

 - <a href = "https://gohighbrow.com/portfolio/master-your-money/">Master Your Money</a>, a course on personal finance
 - <a href = "https://gohighbrow.com/portfolio/everyday-math/">Everyday Math</a>, a course on everyday mathematics
 - Building Routines and Habits, an upcoming course on creating sustainable routines and habits
-- Rise Up Development Initiative, a non-profit organization for community-based reproductive health empowerment in Uganda
-#- <a href = "http://jennschilling.me/rudi-website/">Rise Up Development Initiative</a>, a non-profit organization for community-based reproductive health empowerment in Uganda
+- <a href = "http://riseupdevelopmentinitiative.org/">Rise Up Development Initiative</a>, a non-profit organization for community-based reproductive health empowerment in Uganda

 education:
   courses: